Muscovy Company: Decline

 In 1646, Tsar Alexei I rescinded the exemption of the Muscovy Company from Russian customs, in response to the company's alleged support of the Parliamentarians in the English Civil War.
 After the execution of Charles I of England in 1648, Alexei I expelled English merchants from Russia altogether, except from Arkhangelsk.
 While the restoration of Charles II of England in 1660 resulted in a temporary thaw of relations between England and Russia, a 1664 embassy under Andrew Marvell proved unsuccessful in restoring the Muscovy Company's prior benefits.
 In the meantime, Dutch merchants replaced the English as the dominant traders in Russia.
 Nevertheless, the company held a monopoly on English-Russian trade until 1698, when it lost its privileges due to political opposition.

-Eighteenth century on
+18th century on

 The Company helped provide churches and Anglican ministers at various times in Arkhangelsk, Moscow, St. Petersburg, and Kronstadt, such as St. Andrew's Anglican Church, Moscow.
 The Company continued in existence until the Russian Revolution of 1917 and has since operated mainly as a charity.

 St. Andrew's and the company headquarters (called the Old English Yard), were built during the reign of Ivan IV, and are not far from the Moscow Kremlin.
 In 1994 they were visited by Queen Elizabeth II.